 The device identifier numbers can be found here.
 There is also a constant for the device identifier of this Bricklet.

-Sets the period in ms with which the PositionCallback callback is triggered periodically.
+Sets the period with which the PositionCallback callback is triggered periodically.
 A value of 0 turns the callback off.

 The PositionCallback callback is only triggered if the position has changed since the last triggering.